 In the 29th Psalm David was exhorting people to “worship the Lord in holy array” (29:2).
 The Hebrew word for array and attire is the same, “hadarah,” meaning “adornment and glory.”
 In the margin of my Bible there is a note regarding Psalm 29:2 saying that “holy array” means “the majesty of holiness.”

 When you and I minister to our Lord (Acts 13:2) in God’s presence, we are wrapped in holy array and adorned with glory; with a mantle of praise, garments of salvation, and a robe of righteousness.
 When we minister as priests to our Lord we are in the presence of “the majesty of holiness,” of our Lord Himself.

-So, to “worship the Lord in holy array” for us today, as God’s kingdom of priests (1 Peter 2: 5-9, Revelation 1:5-6), is for us to recognize, humbly and gratefully, our mantle of praise, garments of salvation, robe of righteousness, our adornment with glory, all as we worship in the presence of our Lord in “the majesty of holiness.”
+So, to “worship the Lord in holy array” for us today, as God’s kingdom of priests (1 Peter 2: 5-9, Revelation 1:5-6), is for us to recognize, humbly and gratefully, our mantle of praise, our garments of salvation, our robe of righteousness, our adornment with glory, all that we may worship in the presence of our Lord in “the majesty of holiness.”

-You do see your new self best when you are in His presence.
+You see your new self and your new priestly garments best when you are in His presence.
 “Worship the Lord in holy array” this day.
 Hallelujah!